petterh/textedit/docs/Chapter-8-Child-Windows.md

    }
 }
 ```
-The onGetDispInfo method handles the {"TTN_GETDISPINFO"} notification, which the tool tip sends to get the text to display.
+The onGetDispInfo method handles the `TTN_GETDISPINFO` notification, which the tool tip sends to get the text to display.
 The child windows require a separate test for each, while the buttons are handled in a generic manner.
 The loadToolTip function (in utils.cpp) is a simple wrapper around loadString (also in utils.cpp).
 If the string contains a carriage return, everything up to and including the CR is deleted.
 (Everything in front of the CR is used to display the menu help text in the status bar.)

 The **Toolbar** module defines two instance subclassings:

-* The edit control (containing the number of spaces per tab) is subclassed to pass page up and page down keys through to the edit window, to change the return value from the {"WM_GETDLGCODE"} message and to set and reset the status bar prompt in response to the {"WM_SETFOCUS"} and {"WM_KILLFOCUS"} messages.
+* The edit control (containing the number of spaces per tab) is subclassed to pass page up and page down keys through to the edit window, to change the return value from the `WM_GETDLGCODE` message and to set and reset the status bar prompt in response to the `WM_SETFOCUS` and `WM_KILLFOCUS` messages.
-* The parent window is subclassed to intercept {"WM_SIZE"} and {"WM_NOTIFY"} messages.
+* The parent window is subclassed to intercept `WM_SIZE` and `WM_NOTIFY` messages.
 This could have been handled in the main window, of course, but by doing it this way, all code pertinent to the toolbar is kept in one class.

 The final item of interest is the adjust method, which calculates the position of the child windows.
 Like all such calculations, it is rather hairy, and also rather boring.
-Note that the final item in the toolbar’s TBBUTTON array is a separator with the identifier {"ID_TABPLACEHOLDER"}; it exists only so that we can figure out where the buttons end.
+Note that the final item in the toolbar’s TBBUTTON array is a separator with the identifier `ID_TABPLACEHOLDER`; it exists only so that we can figure out where the buttons end.

 < Listing 32: Toolbar.h>
 < Listing 33: Toolbar.cpp>

 ## The Status Bar

-The status bar is a window of class {"msctls_statusbar32"}, implemented in COMCTL32.DLL and wrapped by the StatusBar class, a subclass of the Window class.
+The status bar is a window of class `msctls_statusbar32`, implemented in COMCTL32.DLL and wrapped by the StatusBar class, a subclass of the Window class.
 The status bar has no children; instead, it has four panes, identified by the enumeration Statusbar::StatusBarParts:

 ```C++
 enum StatusBarParts {